-Hillary Richard in BBC article “The Boston Immortalized in Good Will Hunting” observes:
+Hillary Richard in BBC article “The Boston Immortalized in Good Will Hunting” wrote:

 “The 1997 film resonated with audiences worldwide and is still beloved, thanks in part to its filming location.
 Boston is a city of neighborhoods, each with a distinct personality and proud residents.
 And the city is still home to characters like those in the film – from bohemian students and Harvard professors to young fans clad head-to-toe in Boston sports apparel.